TimoOerlemans/Portfolio-Research/Portfolio.md

 This lo is about agile working.
 I need to understand what agile working is and implement it into my groupproject.

 In the groupsproject we use an agile way of working based on SCRUM.
-We do daily stand-ups, stand-downs and Peer review so everbody can say something about everyone.
-We also work in sprints of three weeks were we devide tasks to everyone in each sprint.
+We do daily stand-ups, stand-downs and Peer review so everybody can say something about everyone.
+We also work in sprints of three weeks were we divide tasks to everyone in each sprint.

-We have tried different progams to use scrum but now we use only 2 programs: Github and Trello.
+We have tried different progams to use scrum ,but now we use only 2 programs: Github and Trello.
 In github are our projectboards and sprintbacklogs but in trello we have our burndownchart.

-I think I am on beginning because I know what agile working is and we are using it in our groupproject.
-I have asked an other group how they use scrum and it looks a little bit like we use it but they use for the sprintbacklogs trello.
+I think I am on beginning because I know what agile working is ,and we are using it in our groupproject.
+I have asked another group how they use scrum and it looks a little bit like we use it but they use for the sprint-backlogs trello.

 ## Outcome 4.
 You implement a (semi)automated software release process that matches the needs of the project context.
 (IP)